 Covid-19 latest: here’s how many new cases have been recorded in Dacorum over the weekend

-Dacorum has recorded two new positive Covid-19 cases over the weekend.
+Dacorum has recorded 128 new positive Covid-19 cases over the weekend.

-On Saturday no cases were recorded and two cases were recorded yesterday (Sunday).
+On Saturday, 73 cases were recorded and 55 cases were recorded yesterday (Sunday).

 Here's a daily breakdown of the figures in Dacorum for the last seven days:

-According to Public Health England there was one confirmed COVID-19 patient in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, May 18, and no patients were on a mechanical ventilation bed.
+According to Public Health England there were 10 confirmed COVID-19 patients in West Hertfordshire Hospitals NHS Trust - which manages hospitals in Watford, Hemel Hempstead and St Albans - on Tuesday, June 29, and two patients were on a mechanical ventilation bed.

-There have been no new Covid-related deaths recorded in Dacorum, the total is 321, according to Public Health England (deaths within 28 days of positive test).
+There have been no new Covid-related deaths recorded in Dacorum, the total is 332, according to Public Health England (deaths within 28 days of positive test).
 It has been 50 days since a death within 28 days of a COVID test has been reported in Dacorum.

-And in Dacorum, 87,080 people had received their first dose of the vaccination and 50,292 people had received their second dose.
+And in Dacorum, 104,558 people had received the first dose of the vaccination for COVID-19, and 78,512 had received their second dose.

 The figures for the number of patients recovered from Covid-19 have not been released by Public Health England.

 The figures come from the Government website which is available for the public to view here.